FAQ's for UPSC Civil Service Exam

-Students often have many doubts about the preparation for the IAS exams.
-Any number of questions crop in their mind before they think about the preparations of the Civil Service exam.
-We are trying answer here some of the frequently asked questions FAQ's on how to prepare for the IAS exams.
+Students often have many doubts about the preparation for the UPSC exams.
+N number of questions crop in their mind before they think about the preparations of the Civil Service exam conducted by UPSC.
+We are trying answer here some of the frequently asked questions [FAQ's] on how to prepare for the UPSC exam.

 Ans.
 Number of attempts: General Category- FOUR (4) OBC- SEVEN (7) SC/ST- No restriction